-In real life it has the same function as that of the pupil of the human eye.
+In real life, it has the same function as that of the pupil of the human eye.
 Bigger the opening more is the quantity of light that can enter the camera and vice versa.
 So important is aperture to professional photographers that nine out of ten of them would always have their camera set to Aperture priority mode.

 2. Shutter speed

-Back in the film days we used to purchase rolls of film depending on the lighting condition in which we intend to use them.
+Back in the film days, we used to purchase rolls of film depending on the lighting condition in which we intend to use them.
 If indoors we would buy a ‘slower film’ usually designated by a number 100.
-Back in those days they used to be marked as ASA.
+Back in those days, they used to be marked as ASA.
 Later on the same got to be identified as ISO.

 3. Rule of thirds